-More than 400 acres of the 650-acre development are set aside as common areas and maintained as a natural preserve of pristine lakes, forests, wetlands and trails.
+Much of the 650-acre development is set aside as common areas and maintained as a natural preserve of pristine lakes, forests, wetlands and trails.
 Owners are able to explore the preserve on their doorstep, partaking in activities such as boating, fishing, hiking, biking or just kicking back and relaxing.

 Acres of land